zed-industries/zed/docs/src/system-requirements.md

 ## Windows

-Not yet available as an official download.
+Not yet available as an official download, only built from this by me.
 Can be built [from source](./development/windows.md).

 ## Web